Door County Service Club Coalition Youth Grant Programs

 Eligible Applicants: Any charitable, educational, civic or youth group comprised primarily of residents of Door County be it organized or informal, may apply.

-Application Process: To apply, download and complete the Youth in Theater grant application.
+Application Process: To apply, download and complete the Youth in Theatre grant application.
 Handwritten responses are acceptable.

 Youth Presentations to Service Club Coalition Board of Directors